-Students are required to register classes for each quarter during the four (4) weeks of the registration period and to pay a Registration Fee, tuition and related fees.
-Students must register for the required minimum number of quarter units, as applicable to their course.
+Students are required to register for classes each quarter during the announced registration period and to pay a Registration Fee, tuition and related fees.
+Students must register for the required minimum number of quarter units, as applicable for their course.
 The academic unit awarded at CTU is the standard quarter unit.
 Each didactic quarter unit will represent 10 hours of classroom study for 10 weeks and one week of final exams.
 A late fee of $20.00 will be assessed for registrations made beyond the registration period.
 No late registrations will be accepted beyond the Add-Drop period.

 Continuing students are expected to meet the academic standards required by the Bureau for Private Postsecondary Education, California Acupuncture Board and the Accreditation Commission for Colleges of Acupuncture and Asian Medicine.
 CTU adheres to a program for tracking the Satisfactory Academic Progress (SAP) of all students.